catfact/WaveSpecter/README.md

 `./wavespecter input [output] [frequency scale] [height]`

+in the absence of an output filename, `.png` will be appended to the input filename.

+oh yeah - the output is always .png, doesn't matter what extension you put. (ha!)

-frequency scale is logarithmic by default.  enter`lin` in the 3rd argument to use a linear scale instead.
+frequency scale is logarithmic by default.  enter`lin` in the 3rd argument to use a linear scale instead. anything but `lin` results in log-scale output. (ha!)

 the size of the DFT window is the number of samples in the input file< is, rounded up to the nearest even number.

-output image height can be specified as a third argument (integer number of pixels, defaults to 80.)
+output image height can be specified as a fourth argument (integer number of pixels, defaults to 80.)

 the output image width is fixed at one pixel per frequency bin. so width = (samples rounded up ) / 2 + 1.

 ## plot characteristics

 - amplitudes are plotted on a decibel scale with a -90dB floor.
-- frequency scale is linear from DC - Nyquist.

-## TODO
-- make frequency scale logarithmic.
+- frequency range from DC - Nyquist. for log scaling, the first non-zero entry is the same as for the linear scale (nyquist / num bands,) and the zero entry is still zero.